aweich/VIS/docs/general_usage/usage.md

 ```

 This, however, will fail since the sample names defined in the default config are dummies.
 Let's look at the [tutorial](../tutorial/tutorial_intro.md) for a step-by-step explanation of the the workflow and its outputs.

+!!! warning

+    There are currently problems with `snakemake'`s report option, which prevents the report from being generated.
+You can check for updates on this [here](https://github.com/snakemake/snakemake/issues/3291).